costin-loredana/lfa-labs/reports/report1.md

 ---
 ## Results and Conclusion
-![The conversion from an object of grammar to an object of FA](outputs/lab1.png) In conclusion, I can say that the program worked as intended, the grammar was respected and the final state of each word was L, because there was only one final state due to a terminal symbo - L. This ensures the fact that all of the words generated belong to the same language.
+![The conversion from an object of grammar to an object of FA](outputs/lab1.png) In conclusion, I can say that the program worked as intended, the grammar was respected and the final state of each word was F, because there was only one final state due to a terminal symbol - L. This ensures the fact that all of the words generated belong to the same language.

 ---
 ## References